 Overview: Isle of Skye 2 Day Tour from Edinburgh

 While I will cover the pertinent, in-depth information below, I wanted to provide this quick summary of the proposed itinerary to help you conceptualize how much you can see and experience by following this two-day itinerary from Edinburgh to the Isle of Skye.

 As your day will start early, we’d recommend you spend at least one night in Edinburgh before.
 There’s plenty to see, as well as tons of free things to do in Edinburgh before you set off to the Isle of Syke.

 9:45am: Arrive at Glenfinnan Viaduct Car Park

 1:30pm: Ferry from Mallaig to the Isle of Skye

 4:30pm: Arrive at the Fairy Pools

 Sunset: Neist Point Lighthouse

 The first leg of the journey will be the long drive from Edinburgh to the ferry at Mallaig, which will deliver you to the Isle of Skye.
-On the way, you will drive the A82 through the Scottish Highlands, which is one of the most fantastic stretches of road in the entire country of Scotland.
+On the way, you will drive the A82 through the Scottish Highlands, which is one of the most scenic drives in Scotland.
 As you near Glencoe, be prepared to stop often at some of the stunning roadside vistas.